henryxinhuang/cisco_interview/README.md

-# Malware URL Lookup Exercise
+# Malware URL Lookup Exercise for Arun

 This simple Python application checks that responds to GET requests where the caller passes in a URL and the service responds with some information about that URL.